hannorein/rebound/README.md

 ## Try out REBOUND

 You can try out REBOUND without installing it.
-Simply head over to [readthedocs.org](https://rebound.readthedocs.io/en/latest/examples/).
+Simply head over to [the documentation](https://rebound.hanno-rein.de/).
 All the C examples have been compiled with emscripten and can run directly in your browser.

 ## One minute installation